AlTheSlacker/ComputeShaders/README.md

 # ComputeShaders
- Basic implementation of a compute shader
+ Basic implementation of a compute shader:

  Called from Unity MonoBehaviour with Scripts/ShaderController.cs